denandz/fuzzotron/README.md

 ### Attention Deficit Fuzzing
 If a new path is found, then deterministic operations are performed against this path immediately.
 This is mainly due to fuzzotron having no concept of an input-test-case-queue at this point.

+### Testcase Discovery Mode
+Using blab plus AFL style tracing is supported.
+Fuzzotron will save any generated testcases that trip a new path into the directory specified by --directory.
+This can be useful for generating a set of starting testcases to seed a mutational fuzzer (eg, radamsa mode).

 ## Random Musings
 Something something smart fuzzing seems simple but can get hard fast, instrumentation is important, testcases and mutations and so forth.
 Fuzzing daemons can be a right pain in the arse, but in general it seems that having your cores spinning away with a dumb fuzzer like fuzzotron while you're coding your AI based protocol specific monstrosity can net some interesting crashes.
 Setup is intended to be relatively fast and easy, so why not right?